-Every student who meets the entry requirements (if applicable) as prescribed by the appropriate Training Package and Genuine Temporary Entrant guidelines, will be accepted into any training/assessment program.
+Every student who meets the entry requirements (if applicable) as prescribed by the appropriate Training Package and Genuine Student (GS) criteria, will be accepted into any training/assessment program.
 ECOC will incorporate the principles of equity into all programs.
 Students have equitable access to all programs irrespective of their gender, culture, linguistic background, race, location, socio- economic background or disability.